samschirmer/hatchbuck-ruby/README.md

 # Hatchbuck-Ruby

 This is a very rudimentary gem for interfacing with the Hatchbuck API.
+This is severly under/untested.
+It should work just fine for basic scripting needs, I haven't even tried it in a Rails app yet, so use at your own risk.

+Required dependencies: JSON and Faraday.

 The currently supported calls are:

 - search for contact by contact id or email address
 - create a basic contact record (first/last names, email address)